Bayesian Influence Functions for Hessian-Free Data Attribution: Discussion Conclusion

 \paragraph{Advantages.} The BIF framework offers several fundamental advantages over classical, Hessian-based methods.
 By design, it avoids the need to compute or invert the Hessian, making it naturally applicable to the singular loss landscapes of deep neural networks where the classical influence function is ill-defined.
 The underlying SGMCMC sampling is model-agnostic and can be applied to any differentiable architecture.
 Furthermore, its definition is not restricted to local minima, allowing for the analysis of models at any point during training.

+\paragraph{Limitations and practical trade-offs.} The primary limitation of the BIF is that its accuracy depends on the quality of posterior sampling, which remains a practical challenge.
+The SGLD sampler introduces sensitivity to hyperparameters ($\epsilon$, $\localization$, $\beta$) whose optimal values are not yet well characterized, particularly in the language model setting (\cref{appendix:llm_lds_scores}).
+Unlike the structural approximation errors in classical IFs, this limitation can be tackled without changes to the underlying BIF framework.
+Advances in sampler design, convergence diagnostics, and hyperparameter selection would directly translate into better BIF estimates without requiring any changes to the underlying definitions.

-\paragraph{Limitations and practical trade-offs.} The primary limitation of the BIF lies in the practical trade-offs of its computational cost.
+The other main limitation of the BIF lies in the practical trade-offs of its computational cost.
 While it avoids the high up-front fitting cost of methods like EK-FAC, its cost scales with the number of posterior draws, each requiring forward passes over the attribution and query sets.
 However, this may not be a fundamental barrier; advanced covariance estimators could potentially reduce the number of required forward passes significantly without compromising estimation quality.
-Additionally, the method's performance is sensitive to the hyperparameters of the SGLD sampler ($\epsilon$, $\localization$, $\beta$) and the total number of posterior draws, and this dependence is still not fully understood.

 \paragraph{Future directions.} Our work opens several promising avenues for future research.
 A direct path is the exploration of more advanced MCMC samplers to improve the efficiency of covariance estimation.
 Furthermore, the role of the BIF's hyperparameters can be explored further; the localization strength $\localization$ and inverse temperature $\beta$ can be viewed not just as parameters to be tuned, but as analytical tools to probe influence at different scales and resolutions of the loss landscape.
 Finally, because the local BIF is well-defined at any model checkpoint, it enables the study of how data influence \textit{evolves} over the course of training.
 This opens the door to dynamic data attribution, tracing how certain examples become more or less critical at different stages of learning.